 Why did you choose law school?
 What is your cause?
 How is BYU Law School helping you get proximate to that cause?
 To individuals?
 To a community?
-We want to hear how BYU Law is impacting the way you’ve been able to get proximate.
+We want to hear your stories of how BYU Law is impacting the way you get proximate.

-The BYU Legal Storytelling Project Proximate Cause competition is a chance for you to receive up to $500 for writing about your experiences as a BYU Law student.
+The Proximate Cause storytelling competition is a chance for you to receive up to $500 for writing about your experiences as a BYU Law student.

 Submit your stories here.
-After round one judging is complete, we will post the top stories on this webpage and give the public a chance to vote for their favorite.
+After the first round of judging is complete, we will post the top stories on this webpage and give the public a chance to vote for their favorite.
 You can use any social media outlet (including email) to guide friends and family to listen to your story and vote.

 After the second round of judging and the online voting are complete, $500 will be awarded for the story selected as Judges Choice and $100 will be awarded for the Audience Choice (i.e. the story that received the most votes online).